Princess Latifa: Campaign to free Dubai ruler's daughter disbanded

 It prompted an international outcry, with the UN calling for proof that the 35-year-old was still alive.

-But several images of Latifa have since emerged.
+Several images of Latifa have since emerged.
 They were posted by Sioned Taylor, who was also in one such image in June that appeared to show the pair together at Madrid airport.

 Others showed Latifa at a shopping mall and a restaurant in Dubai.

-However, it is unclear how much freedom the princess has as she has not spoken publicly since the pictures began to surface.

-The Free Latifa campaign issued a statement on Monday confirming that the princess had met her cousin, Marcus Essabri, in Iceland.
+The Free Latifa campaign issued a statement on Monday confirming that the princess had met her cousin, Marcus Essabri - the third person in the photo - in Iceland.

 "Following the meeting... it has been decided that the most appropriate step at this time is to close the Free Latifa campaign," it said.